-As you can see this approach is very straightforward for implementation.
-However, if you need to prefill database with a huge dataset you should consider another approach and copy database file from asset to your database application folder.
+This approach is simple to implement, but if you need to prefill a database with a large amount of data, it may be more efficient to copy the database file from the asset to the database application folder.

 Of course, you might want to use Dagger for Singleton, in this case you need to adopt the Singleton for using in a Dagger module.

 You can find a simple related project here.

 Feel free to contact us to comment on this article or get a custom software development quote.